 How To Do Dolphin Plank Pose (Makara Adho Mukha Svanasana)

 Dolphin Plank Pose, also known as Makara Adho Mukha Svanasana in Sanskrit.
-This dynamic practice combines two traditional yoga poses to create a workout that will test you and give you a sense of empowerment.
+This dynamic practice combines two traditional yoga poses.
+It creates a workout that will test you and give you a sense of empowerment.

-Yoga Dolphin Plank Pose is one of those postures that can develop your practice whether you’re a beginner or an experienced yogi, but safety should always come first!
-So let’s get started and investigate all the methods and alignment required for this powerful pose.
+The Yoga Dolphin Plank Pose can help you improve your practice.
+It’s useful for both beginners and experienced yogis.
+Safety should always come first!
+Let’s get started.
+We need to investigate all the methods and alignment required for this powerful pose.

 Step-By-Step Instructions

-1. Start in Dolphin Pose: To get into Dolphin Pose, come onto the floor on your hands and knees.
-Set your knees directly below your hips and your forearms on the floor with your shoulders directly above your wrists.
-Firmly press your palms together and your forearms into the floor.
+1. Start in Dolphin Pose.
+To get into Dolphin Pose, come onto the floor on your hands and knees.
+Set your knees below your hips.
+Place your forearms on the floor with your shoulders above your wrists. press your palms together and your forearms into the floor.

-3. Align Your Body: Keep your torso parallel to the floor and your legs straight, in line with the rest of your body.
-Ensure that your tailbone is lengthening towards your heels and your core is engaged to support the spine.
+3. Align Your Body.
+Keep your torso parallel to the floor and your legs straight, in line with the rest of your body.
+Ensure that your tailbone is lengthening towards your heels.
+Engage your core to support the spine.

-4. Check Your Shoulder Position: Your shoulders should be stacked directly above your elbows, forearms straight and parallel with the sides of your mat.
+4. Check Your Shoulder Position.
+Your shoulders should be stacked above your elbows.
+Keep your forearms straight and parallel to the sides of your mat.

-5. Look Forward: Keep your gaze slightly ahead of your hands to maintain a relaxed neck.
+5. Look Forward: Keep your gaze ahead of your hands to maintain a relaxed neck.

 7 Benefits of Dolphin Plank Pose